-Cappadocia is famous for its fairytale scenery, cave dwellings, remarkable rock formations and, of course, the hundreds of hot air balloons that soar in the sky during sunrise each morning.
+Cappadocia is famous for its fairytale scenery, cave dwellings, remarkable rock formations, and, of course, the hundreds of hot air balloons that soar in the sky during sunrise each morning.
 However, there is so much awesome hiking in Cappadocia that you will need at least a week to explore the diverse hiking trails in the region.
-I spent ten days in Cappadocia adventuring on all of the hiking trails and created this list of the 10 best hikes in Cappadocia, which I hope inspires you to lace up the shoes and get out and explore!
+I spent ten days exploring all of the Cappadocia hikes and trails.
+I created this Cappadocia Hiking Guide with a detailed list of the 10 best hikes in Cappadocia, which I hope inspires you to lace up your shoes and get out and explore!

 In this blog post about hiking in Cappadocia, I will detail each of the individual hikes I did.
-If you are interested in one of the hikes and want more details about how to get there, what to expect, distance and to see all of the photos from that trail just click on the link to that blog post and you will be able to see the individual article I wrote for that trail.
+You might be interested in one of these specific Cappadocia hikes and want more details.
+To find out how to get there, what to expect, and the distance and to see all of the photos from that trail just click on the link to that blog post and you will be able to see the individual article I wrote for that trail.

 8 BEST HIKES IN CAPPADOCIA